Richard H. R. White: New department

-In 1965, Douglas Hubble, who at the time was chairman of the British Paediatric Association believed there was a need to develop several peadiatric specialities in Birmingham and invited White to work at the Birmingham Children's Hospital White was appointed to the position of senior lecturer, employed with the express purpose of developing a children's renal unit.
+In 1965, Douglas Hubble, who at the time was chairman of the British Paediatric Association believed there was a need to develop several paediatric specialities in Birmingham and invited White to work at the Birmingham Children's Hospital White was appointed to the position of senior lecturer, employed with the express purpose of developing a children's renal unit.
 At the time the service was fragmented, meaning that patients had to visit three hospitals that resulted in the doctors having to visit the three hospitals as well.
 These were the Heartlands Hospital for Kidney dialysis patients at the Queen Elizabeth Hospital at the kidney transplant patients and Nephrology patients at the Children's Hospital.
-To compound the problem, there was no peadiatric nurses nor other consultants working in that speciality at the hospital at that time.
+To compound the problem, there was no paediatric nurses nor other consultants working in that speciality at the hospital at that time.
 Seeking to create a comprehensive renal centre in Birmingham hospital in the same manner as he did in Guys, he recruited a collaborator Elizabeth Ward, who would later found the British Kidney Patient Association in 1975.
 However, due to the level of bureaucracy at the hospital, it was a long time before the service was fully active.
-In 1975, White recruited Michael Hugh Winterborn as consultant paediatrician to create a dialysis service for children but transplantation was only occasionally taking place by adult surgeons, not peadiatric surgeons.
+In 1975, White recruited Michael Hugh Winterborn as consultant paediatrician to create a dialysis service for children but transplantation was only occasionally taking place by adult surgeons, not paediatric surgeons.
 It was only in 1997, after White retired, was the goal of a fully comprehensive renal service finally achieved in Birmingham Hospital.
 In 1985, White became an honorary consultant.
 A year later in 1986 he was promoted to professor.
 White remained at the Birmingham Children's Hospital until 1991.